httpie/cli/docs/README.md

 # → https://example.org
 ```

-HTTPie provides a useful functionality that enables conversion of a URL into an HTTPie command.
+HTTPie provides a handy feature that enables conversion of a URL into an HTTPie command.
 This can be useful when you need to convert a URL from clipboard to an HTTPie command.
 To use this feature, paste a URL into a terminal window, making sure to include a space after the protocol name.
 HTTPie will do the needful (like ignoring `://`) and process the input as an HTTPie command.

 The following examples illustrate this feature: